 The group recognizes that responding to climate change is an urgent issue.
-In June 2021, we announced our endorsement of the Task Force on Climate-related Financial Disclosure (TCFD) recommendations, and joined the TCFD Consortium.
-Since then, we have conducted scenario analyses of the risks and opportunities that climate change poses to the group’s businesses.
-In order to clarify the impact of climate change on each segment, we conducted an analysis of the Paper and Paperboard Wholesaling,* Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing segments based on the four elements proposed by the TCFD, and disclosed the following information on governance, strategy, risk management, and metrics and targets as recommended by the TCFD.
+In June 2021, we announced our endorsement of the Task Force on Climate-related Financial Disclosures (TCFD) recommendations, and joined the TCFD Consortium.
+Since then, we have conducted scenario analyses of the risks and opportunities that climate change poses to the group’s businesses, including the Paper and Paperboard Wholesaling, Paper Manufacturing & Processing, Raw Materials & Environment, and Real Estate Leasing segments.* We disclose information on governance, strategy, risk management, and metrics and targets as recommended by the TCFD.

-Based on our Sustainability Policy, we will work harder to address climate change and reduce greenhouse gas emissions, and will disclose information based on TCFD recommendations.
+Based on our Sustainability Policy, we will work harder to address climate change and reduce greenhouse gas emissions, and will promptly disclose relevant information.

 The Task Force on Climate-related Financial Disclosures (TCFD) was established by the Financial Stability Board to study climate-related information disclosure and how financial institutions should respond.
 Climate change, a global issue, is becoming a factor that has a serious impact on corporations, and is turning into either a risk or an opportunity for mid- to long-term business activities.
 Under these circumstances, it has become necessary for companies to incorporate the climate change factor into their business strategies in order to achieve sustainable growth.
 The final TCFD report recommends that companies assess the financial impact of climate change risks and opportunities on their operations and disclose them in four areas: governance, strategy, risk management, and metrics and targets.